cyverse/atmo-workshop-scripts/README.md

 ### Use on Jetstream

-script default to use Cyverse Atmosphere as the target platform, if Jetstream is the target platform, pass `--jetstream` flag on the command line when running the following scripts.
+Script default is to use Cyverse Atmosphere as the target platform, if Jetstream is the target, pass `--jetstream` flag on the command line when running the following scripts.

 ### `cleanup_account_resource.py`

 #### Summary:

-Free up all the resources allocated by 1 or more accounts, like instances, volumens, and projects (the default project will be left inplace)
+Free up all the resources allocated by 1 or more accounts, like instances, volumes, and projects (the default project will be left in place)

 #### Options:

-`--username` pass the username of account, password will be prompted, for a single account
+`--username` pass the username, password will be prompted for a single account

-`--csv` pass in a csv file containing credential (username & password, or token) of accounts, without `--token`, it will look for username & password
+`--csv` pass in a csv file containing credentials (username & password, or token) of accounts, without `--token`, it will look for username & password

 `--token` uses access token instead of username & password, default to enable with `--jetstream`, token will be prompted if used for a single account (without `--csv`)